Commitment

 “That’s a committed date (and you have no option but to to meet it).
 Or “But you’ve committed to it (and now it’s late)” Ever heard that ?

-In these examples, commitment is being conflated with an attempt to predict certainty.
-Perhaps wheeling out the word in that way is intended to convey a certain gravity to the situation, or level of control over the future which is saved for special occasions.
+In examples like this commitment is being conflated with an attempt to predict certainty.
+Perhaps wheeling out the word in that way is intended to convey a certain gravity to the situation, or level of control over the future.

 To me this sounds like another way of saying – this problem is on you.
 In which case, thanks but it doesn’t make your thing any less late, or solve the problem now affecting both of us.